 The heart of this story is the music, everything revolves around this perfectly selected playlist by Wright which elevates every moment.
 Baby moves in sync with his tracks both behind the wheel and in his daily life, every moment is a musical number for him as he jaunts around.
 For a film, this tightly edited (Edgar Wright has the best editing of any modern director – fight me!!!!) and executed in such an energetic fashion, the music pushes the tempo up to a level that will have your heart racing as you’re sucked into the passenger seat.

 A noticeable element to the film was how consequence affected the narrative.
-Baby’s bullish colleagues constantly remind him that their line of work has no place for conscience, people get hurt and if anyone gets’s in their way they’ll cut them down.
-When the bullets do start to hit their mark it’s violent and brutal.
+Baby’s bullish colleagues constantly remind him that their line of work has no place for conscience, people get hurt and if anyone gets in their way, they’ll cut them down.
+When the bullets do start to hit their mark, it’s violent and brutal.
 Decisions have consequences and there’s a real sense of high stakes in this world.
 The violence is an interesting contrast to the pop style visuals of the movie.

-Baby Driver is not only Edgar Wright’s best film to date but the savior of an incredibly drab summer of film releases.
-In a year of endless remakes, reboots, and re-imaginings a movie experience like this is a reminder of what fine filmmaking is all about.
+Baby Driver is not only Edgar Wright’s best film to date but the savior of a drab summer of film releases.
+In a year of endless remakes, reboots, and re-imaginings, a movie experience like this is a reminder of what fine filmmaking is all about.